This advice applies to Scotland. Change country

 What is pre-school education

 Pre-school education aims to encourage children aged between two and five years old to learn, play and develop.
 It should build on the learning that takes place in a child's home and should also prepare the child for primary school.
+Pre-school children may be entitled to free early learning and childcare.

 Entitlement to free pre-school education